The Basics: How Birds Navigate When They MigrateApril 1, 2008

 Group C was also placed into the planetarium.
 They had been raised with Betelgeuse as the central point of rotation.
 When exposed to a normal sky these birds oriented themselves away from Betelgeuse.

 This research indicates that young birds do not learn star patterns themselves but learn a north-south orientation from a rotational star pattern.

 The Magnetic Compass

 Another German team did research with the European Robin in the early 1960s.
-In their tests, robins in a migratory mood were placed in covered cages to eliminate sun, star and other light clues.
+In their tests, robins showing migratory restlessness were placed in covered cages to eliminate sun, star and other light clues.
 Despite the lack of visual clues, the robins were observed hopping in the correct migratory direction.

 As an additional refinement to the test, awas placed around the covered cages.
 The coil allowed the researchers to shift the direction of the earth’s magnetic field.
 When the direction of the magnetic field was changed, the robins changed their hopping direction.